amartyajana/Amartya/README.md

 # Amartya
-This is my first git repository
+This is my first  git repository but file is not here
 <br>
 Author= Amartya jana